Meet Our Team

 Rabbi Sarah W. Weissman, Associate Rabbi

 Rabbi Sarah Weissman has been at Congregation Beth Am since 2008.
-In addition to her pastoral and pulpit duties, Rabbi Sarah oversees the adult education program, teaches a popular Talmud class and the Adult B'nai Mitzvah class.
+In addition to her pastoral and pulpit duties, Rabbi Sarah oversees the adult education program, and teaches a popular Talmud class and the Adult B'nai Mitzvah class.
 She also serves as the staff person on the Interfaith Outreach Committee.

 Rabbi Sarah was born and raised in Santa Fe, New Mexico.
 She grew up in the warm embrace of Temple Beth Shalom in Santa Fe, where she volunteered in the administrative office and grew to love the day-to-day workings of the synagogue.
 She attended Amherst College in Massachusetts and graduated summa cum laude in 2003 with a degree in religion.

 In 2008, Rabbi Sarah was ordained at the New York campus of Hebrew Union College-Jewish Institute of Religion.
-During her tenure at HUC, Rabbi Sarah served congregations in Mammoth Lakes, California; Bluefield, West Virginia; Winston-Salem, North Carolina; and Lake Norman, North Carolina.
+During her tenure at HUC, Rabbi Sarah served several small congregations in the South.
 She also worked as a teaching and research assistant to Dr. Eugene Borowitz, one of the leading theologians of the Reform movement.
-In addition, she completed her chaplaincy training at Bellevue Hospital in New York City and worked as a summer intern with the Reform Movement’s Commission on Social Action.